SanderSpies/WorldState.js/README.md

 Current version: 0.1 - ROUGH EDGES

-Working on: 0.2, which will contain: recursive structures, edges support, syntax improvements, ordering, and improved graph generation capabilities.
+Working on: 0.2, which will support: recursive structures, edges support, syntax improvements, ordering, improved graph generation capabilities and more.

 Introduction
 ---